fhmwg/current-tags/stage1-draft2.md

 - shall contain 0 or 1 `mwg-coll:Collections`
 - which shall contain 1 `rdf:Bag`
 - which shall contain 0 or more `rdf:li` with `rdf:parseType="Resource"`
-- each of which shall contain either or both of
+- each of which shall contain at least one of
     - 1 `mwg-coll:CollectionName` with a line-text content
     - 1 `mwg-coll:CollectionURI` with a valid IRI as its content